AFNeves/PrologSTAQS/README.md

 ## Installation and Execution

-In order to play the game, follow these steps:
+To play the game, follow these steps:

 1. Install [*SICStus Prolog 4.9*](https://sicstus.sics.se/download4.html)
 2. Download the ***src*** folder from the ZIP archive.